What we need to create your website

-It’s almost impossible to get a website “right” first time.
-It’s much better to get “something” out there and then work on it over time to fine tune it.
+It’s almost impossible to get a website “right” the first time.
+It’s much better to get “something” out there and then work on it over time to fine-tune it.
 No one will see your website if it’s not live!

 If you’re struggling or not sure about something, please ask!
 I’m here to help you and together, we’ll create a fantastic website for you.